njager/E03b-JSON/README.md

 # E03b-JSON
+This is a zork.json file edited to include the exits, descriptions, and items requested for the assignment.
+IN particular, the 3rd request involved adding a new exit NORTH, however, in the location there was already an exit for NORTH so the original exit was deleted.

 This exercise will give you the opportunity to edit an existing JSON file (in the game-description format we are using for MSCH-C220).
 Fork and Clone this repository and then make the following edits to zork.json:

  - Change the exit in FORE3 from UP to DOWN